Stop Spending Money on Plumbers! Do-it-yourself Address Your Home's Plumbing Issues

 What tools do I need to do my own plumbing?

-You’ll need some essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape, and an screwdriver.
+You’ll need some essential tools such as a plunger, adjustable wrench pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?